-TP-Link Deco M5 vs. Google WiFi: Which Won the Race for Best Mesh Network System
+TP-Link Deco M5 vs. Google WiFi: Which Won the Race for Best Mesh Network System in 2021

 If you are no tech savvy and ready to role in some coins, the Google WiFi is the way to go for its superb simplicity.
 The TP-Link Deco M5 is for you if you are after budget with quality and control

 It’s no rocket science that mesh routers are the best way to tackle WiFi distribution issues in a large home to remove the no signal spots.
 But for over a decade now they have been at the cut-throat range making them something you could only find in big enterprises or military base.

 Well, no more.
 Now, thanks to the several years gone by, the price has significantly dropped, and manufacturers are now targeting the broader consumer market with two to three units.

 With that said, the Google Wi-Fi and TP-Link Deco M5 are the most recent with the goal of reaching out to a more budget-oriented audience.
 Each has its strength and weakness and its preferred audience.

 Also, Read Google Wifi vs Netgear Orbi: Full Comparison